thosgood/this-weeks-finds/markdown/201-250/week217.md

-**F) The Taniyama-Shimura Conjecture - every elliptic curve over the rational numbers is a modular curve.** Or, equivalently: every L-function of an elliptic curve is the L-function of a modular curve.
+**F) The Taniyama-Shimura Conjecture - every elliptic curve over the rational numbers is a modular curve.** Or, equivalently: every
+$L$-function of an elliptic curve is the $L$-function of a modular curve.

 This was first conjectured in 1955 by Yukata Taniyama, who worked on it with Goro Shimura until committing suicide in 1958.
 Around 1982 Gerhard